Back to Blog

 SMTPCloud integrates Google Postmaster data directly into your dashboard, combining it with our own deliverability metrics for a complete picture.
 We also provide:

-• Automated alerts when reputation metrics change
+• Automated alerts when reputation metrics change, with suggested actions

-• Similar insights for Microsoft, Yahoo, and other major providers
+• Similar insights for Microsoft, Yahoo, and other major providers in one view

 • Expert recommendations based on your specific data patterns